Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 This is what happens:

 ### Step 1: Hash computation
-The SHA-512 hash of the data is computed.
+The SHA-512 hash of the Letter of Credit is computed.

-### Step 2: Signing
+### Step 2: Signing the Letter of Credit
 The hash is signed using the private key of the signer, using the secp256k1 algorithm.

-### Step 3: Encrypting the data
+### Step 3: Encrypting the Letter of Credit
-The data is encrypted using the AES (Advanced Encryption Standard) algorithm and the following are generated:
+The Letter of Credit is encrypted using the AES (Advanced Encryption Standard) algorithm and the following are generated:
-1. the encrypted version of the data
+1. the encrypted version of the Letter of Credit
 2. the AES password
 3. the Initialization Vector (IV).
 Initialization Vector is a nonce that is associated with an invocation of authenticated encryption on a particular plaintext and Additional Authenticated Data (AAD).
 4. the Authentication Tag (tag), which is a cryptographic checksum on data that is designed to reveal both accidental errors and the intentional modification of the data.

-### Step 4: Storing the encrypted data
+### Step 4: Storing the encrypted Letter of Credit
-The encrypted data and the tag are published to the blockchain.
+The encrypted Letter of Credit and the tag are published to the blockchain.

 ### Step 5: Output
 The following is the output: